pyroscope/rtorrent-ps/docs/customize.rst

 Inspecting Your Display
 ^^^^^^^^^^^^^^^^^^^^^^^

-To list the columns you have in your setup, call  `rtxmlrpc`_ like so:
+To list the columns you have in your setup, call :ref:`rtxmlrpc` like so:

 .. code-block:: console